therealdreg/at90swuart/README.md

 # at90swuart
 Software UART for AVR like AltSoftSerial or NeoICSerial without Arduino layer

-Currently only AT90USB128X is officially supported.
+Currently only AT90USB128X and ATMEGA328P is supported (uncomment USE_ARDUINO_UNO define)

 You can adapt this library for your AVR with a few changes (look below)

 Official post to ask about this project, feedback is always welcome:
 - https://www.avrfreaks.net/forum/at90swuart-software-uart-avr-altsoftserial-or-neoicserial-without-arduino-layer-at90usb128